 When you're shopping around for wedding cakes, be sure to let bakers know that you're planning a modern rustic wedding.
 A tiered chocolate layer cake with buttercream frosting doesn't have to change much to look old-fashioned and taste delicious.
 A “naked” cake is also a great idea for a more laid-back look - exposed layers give character and is visually aesthetic.
 Another great way to give your cake a modern rustic look is to decorate it with flowers (edible or otherwise) and edible leafy greens like mint and sage.
 Fresh fruit is also a delicious way to decorate your cake.

 Looking to the Future

 Your wedding day may feel like the end of a long road, but of course you know that it's not an ending at all.
 It's a beginning.
 As you and your better half navigate life together, you'll often be reminded of this particular day, and perhaps even relive it in some sense.
 Renewing your vows is a way many couples choose to affirm their commitment again as years pass.
 If you choose to renew your vows, you can do so privately or gathered again with all your family and friends.
 You can exchange rings again, say your vows again, or exchange new rings that are more rustic and suited to you than the traditional band you opted for the first time around and new vows.
 It's up to you.
-The most important thing is to celebrate the time you've spent together, and commemorate the love you've shared.At Rustic and Main, we know what it means to be rustic and a big part of having a rustic wedding means having rustic rings to match.
+The most important thing is to celebrate the time you've spent together, and commemorate the love you've shared.At Rustic & Main, we know what it means to be rustic and a big part of having a rustic wedding means having rustic rings to match.
 We’re committed to creating quality wooden rings that tell your love story.
-Order one of our ring sizers today and send us an email at email@example.com to get started designing your own set of handcrafted wedding rings for your modern rustic wedding.
+But even if you're still deciding on your wedding style (take our wedding style quiz for some inspiration!), we know we can give you the handcrafted wedding rings of your dreams.